 Review: One Pound Lane

-Recently voted Best Bar in Kent by you, with a brand spanking new restaurant all situated in the brilliantly quirky former prison house it was our Muddy duty to ask: Hello, hello, hello, what's going on here then...?
+We enter the brilliantly quirky former prison house & ask Hello, hello, hello, what's going on here then...?

 More commonly referred to as The Pound, this central Canterbury eatery boasts the Best Bar in Kent (Muddy Stilettos 2018 Award Winner) a brilliant brand spanking new restaurant and a recent craze sweeping Kent – Escape Rooms!
 It’s all set in the distinctive, historic building with its prison key motif plastered on the wall.
 Alert the Gaoler and brush down the tablecloths…Muddy’s paying a visit!